nixified-ai/flake/README.md

 - Find a way of getting serial access for Dosbox so we can make `runInWin311` and similar functions
 - Implement `runInDarwinVM` using the `makeDarwinImage` primitive
-- Remove dependency on OSX-KVM that is currently being cargo-culted into the repository without a git submodule
+- Remove dependency on OSX-KVM that is currently being copied into the repository without a git submodule
 - Reproduce OpenCore qcow2 image ourselves
 - Put screen captures into `$out` for the image builders using `vncdo`, would